-From there, the foundation was laid for an internet that treated the distributed model as a key component to ensuring reliability.
-Almost 50 years later, consolidation around hosting and mobile and the development of the cloud have created a model that increases concentration on top of few key players: Amazon, Microsoft, and Google now host a large number of sites across the web.
-Many of those companies’ customers have opted to host their infrastructure in a single set of data centers, potentially increasing the frailty of the web by re-centralizing large portions of the net.
+From there, the foundation was laid for an Internet that treated the distributed model as a key component to ensuring reliability.
+Almost 50 years later, consolidation around hosting and the development of the cloud have created a model that increases concentration on top of few key players: Amazon, Microsoft, and Google now host a large number of sites across the web.
+Many of those companies customers have opted to host their infrastructure in a single set of data centers, potentially increasing the frailty of the web by re-centralized large portion of the net.

-On a different end of the spectrum, other services intended to provide reliability in the event of an outage or an attack have been experiencing their own issues.
-Cloudflare, which provides security and hosting services for thousands of websites, revealed last week that it had discovered a security bug that could leak passwords from the sites of its customers, including companies like Betterment, Medium, Uber, and OkCupid.
-Thousands of companies were forced to ask their customers to change their passwords and make an assessment as to the potential security impact this would have on their overall infrastructure.
+On a different end of the spectrum, other services that are being used for reliability purpose have been experiencing their own issues.
+Cloudflare, which provides security and hosting services for thousands of web sites, revealed last week that its service had a security bug which could leak passwords from its customers’ sites, forcing thousands of sites to ask their customers to change their passwords.

-While those issues may only be fixed by the owners of the respective sites, the problem of centralization is slowly creeping into the realm of the millions of people who rely upon these services.
+While those issues may only be fixed by the owners of the respective sites, the problem of centralization is one that is slowly expanding back into the consumer realm.
 People using Google Wifi and Google Chromecast found themselves forced to reinstall their systems last week as a bug wiped out centralized configuration files for many of those devices, forcing them offline for a period of time.

-As more people and more devices get connected to the internet, the lure of centralizing control—which makes it easier for companies to manage them—is bumping its head against the initial design of the internet: to drive reliability and scalability.
-With every new largely centralized system that comes online, the internet becomes more brittle, as centralization creates an increased number of single points of failure.
-In a world where hackers are looking for new ways to take down infrastructures, those centralized services must double down on increasing security and reliability if we want the internet to survive.
+As more people and more devices get connected to the Internet, the lure of centralizing control to make it easier for companies to manage them is bumping its head against the initial design of the Internet to drive reliability and scalability.
+With every new largely centralized system that comes online, the Internet becomes more brittle, as centralization creates an increased number of single points of failure.
+In a world where hackers are looking for new ways to take down infrastructures, those centralized services must double down on increasing security and reliability if we want the Internet to survive.

-Startups relying on standardized infrastructures can go to market faster and more cheaply, but complete reliance on a single set of servers is akin to building a castle on a swamp.
+Startups relying on standardized infrastructures can easily go to market but complete reliance on a single set of servers is akin to building a castle on a swamp.
 While companies like Amazon, Microsoft, Google, and others have a responsibility to ensure the infrastructures they provide remain stable, it is important for any company to consider how to best balance their offerings across different data centers and how to adapt in case of failures.

-Having successfully proven them to work, the company has open-sourced that software so anyone can use and improve it.
-Even companies whose websites didn’t fail on Wednesday would be wise to take advantage of it and similar ideas if they hope to avoid the next cloud catastrophe.
+Having successfully proven them to work, the company now open sourced that software so anyone can use and improve it.
+Many of the companies which failed yesterday may be well served to take advantage of it to avoid the next infrastructure failure.